aiyebelehinRuth/LITA-Class-project/README.md

 ---
 This is where we include some basic lines of code or queries expressions used during my analysis;

-'''SQL
-SELECT * FROM TABLE1
+'''  SQL
+select*from Table1
+ WHERE
-WHERE CONDITION = TRUE
+CONDITION = TRUE
 '''

 ### Data visualization

 ![IMG_20240914_151048_344](https://github.com/user-attachments/assets/852cad07-f5a8-4ea9-8f7a-db0fe3045398)